 - Political economics

 Take a series of two-week compressed courses to build deep knowledge in specific business topics.
 These two-unit concentrated courses give you flexibility in your schedule to pursue career development and other interests.

 Other Classes at Stanford University

-You can take Stanford courses outside Stanford GSB and apply approximately 12 class units toward your MBA degree.
-You also can apply these units toward a second graduate degree or pursue specific experience and knowledge in areas such as:
+You may take Stanford courses outside Stanford GSB and apply approximately twelve class units toward your MBA degree.
+You may also apply these units toward a second graduate degree or pursue specific experience and knowledge in areas such as:

 - Computer science